 BackAdopted in September 2016.

 Elected City Officials in Montreal launched a Vision Zero initiative for the first time in 2016, which reinstated the road safety content from their 2008 Transportation Plan.
 This was the city’s first step towards a concrete Vision Zero action plan, which then officially launched in 2018.
+Currently the city has developed a new action plan for 2022 to 2024.

 Resources